goat-systems/go-tezos/ExampleTools/delegationPayout/README.md

 go build delegationPayout.go
 ```

-You will also need to export the path to your `tezos-client`:
+You will also need to export the path to your `tezos-client`.
+Example:

 ```
 export TEZOSPATH=/home/tezosuser/tezos